-The startling results of a new study—in which scientists scrutinized the fat composition of farmed fish—ranks high among our most important health-science reports.
+The startling results of a new study ranks high among our most important health-science reports.

-Thanks to continuous findings about the benefits of omega-3s, people are flocking to eat fish.
+Thanks to continuous findings about the benefits of omega-3s, interest in fish and fish oil is rising.

 But the new findings suggest that many are making unhealthful choices, unwittingly.